 Christian Andersen Awards to a living author and illustrator whose

 complete works have made a lasting contribution to children's

 literature.
 Often called the "Little Nobel Prize", the Hans Christian

 Andersen Award is the highest international recognition given to an

 The nominations are made by the National Sections of IBBY and

 the recipients are selected by a distinguished international jury of

 children's literature specialists.
-The Hans Christian Anderson Award was
+The Hans Christian Andersen Award was

 first given to an author in 1956 and the award was expanded to include